-When you select or with, the system automatically switches to Fresh Air mode and turns on the A/C. In these modes, the A/C stays on with the indicator off.
+When you select $\clubsuit$ or $\clubsuit$ , the system automatically switches to Fresh Air mode and turns on the A/C. In these modes, the A/C stays on with the indicator off.

-When you select , the system automatically switches to Fresh Air mode.
+When you select \, the system automatically switches to Fresh Air mode.

-On EX-L and EX-V6 model For Vehicles without Navigation System

-Each time you press the MODE button, the display shows the mode selected.
+EX-L and EX-V6 without navigation system Each time you press the MODE button, the display shows the mode selected.